prometheus/docs/content/docs/specs/native_histograms.md

 vector that would require the aggregation of float samples with histogram samples.
 Such a removal is flagged by a warn-level annotation.

-All other aggregation operaters do _not_ work with native histograms.
+All other aggregation operators do _not_ work with native histograms.
 Histograms in the input vector are simply ignored, and an info-level annotation is added for each ignored histogram.